victorp13/videoindexer-zoommedia/README.md

 Next we can deploy the required resources using the deploy.ps1 script:

-`.\deploy.ps1 -videoindexerregion aaaaa -videoindexeraccount bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" -language nl-nl
+`.\deploy.ps1 -videoindexerregion aaaaa -videoindexeraccount bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -videoindexerlanguage nl-nl -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" -zoommedialanguage nl-nl

+The above example works for Dutch.
+Here an example for Flemish:
+`.\deploy.ps1 -videoindexerregion aaaaa -videoindexeraccount bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -videoindexerlanguage nl-nl -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" -zoommedialanguage nl-be

+And this is an example for use with Filipino (Tagalog):
+`.\deploy.ps1 -videoindexerregion aaaaa -videoindexeraccount bbbbbbbb-bbbb-bbbb-bbbb-bbbbbbbbbbbb -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -videoindexerlanguage fil-ph -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" -zoommedialanguage tl-ph
 `

 The required parameters are: